CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 ## Lab objectives
 In this lab, you will perform:
-- Apply various transformations
+- Apply various data transformations.
-- Apply queries to load them to the data model
+- Load queries to the semantic model.

-## Estimated timing: 60 minutes
+## Estimated timing: 60 Minutes

 ## Architecture Diagram